ridethebikebus/bikebuspdx/_posts/2024-01-24-fixing-our-streets-3.markdown

 image: /assets/images/fixing-our-streets-jan-2024-presser-sam.jpg
 ---

-Earlier today, three Portland Bike Bus leaders were at City Hall supporting the Portland Bureau of Transportation's [Fixing Our Streets 3](https://www.portland.gov/transportation/fixing-our-streets/proposal-2024-2028) proposal.
+Earlier today, FOUR Portland Bike Bus leaders were at City Hall supporting the Portland Bureau of Transportation's [Fixing Our Streets 3](https://www.portland.gov/transportation/fixing-our-streets/proposal-2024-2028) proposal.
 This is a continuation of the $0.10/gallon gas tax, passed in 2016 and 2020, that provides important street improvements, especially for schools.